 Of course, you're going to have new stuff, too.
 Enter that info directly into your site.
 It's easy!

-3. Decide on Hardware to Use at Your Event
+3. Decide on Hardware to Use at Your Live Event

 Okay, that's enough for this checklist.
-You'll hear from us again in a few days with more details about entering guests and selling tickets.
+You'll hear from us again a couple of weeks before your event with information about important last-minute tasks.

-If you want to read ahead, go to the Help Overview Map - catchy name, we know - on your site's Dashboard (at Admin > View Dashboard if you're logged in).
-If you're stuck, help is just a click away via the Help widget on the right edge of every page.
+In the meantime, if you're feeling stuck about what to do next, check the Event Planning Wizard on your site at Admin > View Dashboard (you'll need to be logged in).
+Help is just a click away via the Help widget on the right edge of every page.

 Help is on every page!